Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 3. Create network integrated Web App
 4. Pull from private registry

-In closing, there are sections on alternative approaches, advanced scenarios, and FAQ.
+In closing, there are sections on advanced scenarios and FAQ.

 ## Getting Started